rdsilva01/noticias-da-covilha-arquivo-web/README.md

 - *GetDataStatistics.py*

 #### website
-The front-end code for the web interface where users can access the archived news.
+The website where users can access the archived news.
-- **index.html**: The main HTML file for the website's homepage.
+- **newsletter**: The newsletter operations.
-- **styles.css**: CSS file for styling the website.
+- **redis**: Contains the redis operations.
-- **app.js**: JavaScript file containing the front-end logic for interacting with the archived data.
+- **static**: Contains the static data, such as images, audio, css, js.
-- **assets/**: Directory containing images, icons, and other static assets used by the website.
+- **templates**: Contains all the HTML files that will later be rendered.

 ### docs
 Documentation files for the project.